RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-07-30-challenge.md

 ---
 layout: post
-title: A chance to win a ticket for RubyConf!
+title: Win a ticket for RubyConf!
 permalink: blog/rubyconf_challenge
 current: blog
 created_at: Wed July 30 2016
 ---

 ![Challenge Accepted](/img/blog/challenge-accepted.jpg)

-# Win a ticket for RubyConf!

 The challenge is to make a Quine in Ruby, a program that does not receive any input parameters and the output is the program source code[https://en.wikipedia.org/wiki/Quine_(computing)] further, the code must be obfuscated, it means, it should be written, so that to it succeed when it is executed but it is not readable by a human.
 The source code must be original and unprecedented, and obfuscation must be done by hand.